• Skip to primary navigation

 Recipe Card

-Bacon-wrapped scallops served on a white plate.
+Bacon-wrapped scallops are served on a white plate.

-4.98 from 36 votes
+5 from 4 votes

-A wonderfully decadent appetizer, these bacon-wrapped scallops are surprisingly easy to make.
+A wonderfully decadent appetizer, these bacon wrapped scallops are surprisingly easy to make.

 Prep Time20 minutes mins